svoop/aixm/README.md

 )
 runway.length = Integer   # meters
 runway.width = Integer    # meters
-runway.composition = :asphalt or :bitumen or :concrete or :gravel or
-                     :macadam or :sand or :graded_earth or :grass or :water or :other runway.remarks = String or nil
+runway.composition = :asphalt or :bitumen or :concrete or :gravel or :macadam or :sand or :graded_earth or :grass or :water or :other runway.status = :closed or :work_in_progress or :parked_aircraft or :visual_aids_failure or :secondary_power or :other runway.remarks = String or nil
 ```